 It will have an impact both on employers and employees as there will be an increased liability for paying a contribution towards PF, ESI, and other benefits.
 There may also be an increase in the coverage of employees in the organization and many excluded employees may now come under such labour laws/ social security benefits.

 The higher contributions are beneficial from a social security perspective, but it would increase the financial burden on the employer through an increase in the employee’s salary cost.
 There is a significant impact on the take-home income for the employees.

-The Wage Code aims to benefit the worker group, but the salaried employee has not satisfied with the new proposed change because of the cut in their take-home and contribution to retrials will increase (Provident Fund (PF), ESI, Gratuity, and Superannuation).
+The Wage Code aims to benefit the worker group, but the salaried employee has not satisfied with the new proposed change because of the cut in their take-home and increased contribution to retrials (Provident Fund (PF), ESI, Gratuity, and Superannuation).